 At our initial meeting you will choose the level of planning and fee that works best for your family.

 2. I keep you informed and make sure your plan works.

 I don’t just prepare a set of legal documents for you and send you on your way.
-I make sure your assets are owned in the right way, I make sure your kids’ well-being is properly planned for, and I ensure that everyone you’ve named in your plan knows what to do if anything happens to you.
-And, I make sure that none of your assets become part of the $58 Billion of unclaimed assets across the United States.
+After you sign your plan, we meet again to discuss asset alignment, how to ensure your kids’ well-being is properly planned for, and how to let everyone you’ve named in your plan know what to do if anything happens to you.

 3. We review your plan at least every 3 years.

 I foster a lifetime, ongoing relationship with my clients.
 Throughout your life, things change.
 You change; your assets change; your family changes; the law will definitely change.
 When planning with me, we will keep in touch to discuss how your plan will keep up with those changes.

 4. I’ve been specifically trained as a Personal Family Lawyer®.

 As your Personal Family Lawyer®, we plan for your life and death, and to help you do all that you can to ensure that if you have minor children, they are never raised by anyone you wouldn’t want or taken into the care of strangers.
 And, if your children are adults, we help you weave them into your estate plan with care and forethought that most other lawyers simply do not have the training to do.

 5. We plan for your legacy, not just your property.

 We believe that planning is about much more than just the transfer of your financial wealth.
 With all of my plans, I include a process to help you transfer your most important personal wealth to your loved ones, including your intellectual, spiritual and human assets – who you are and what’s important to you.